pypose/pypose.github.io/_features/geometry-learning.md

       --image-project=deeplearning-platform-release
   ```

-summary-home: Can combine geometry-based methods such as factor graph optimization with learning-based methods.
+summary-home: Can combine geometry-based methods such as bundle adjustments and factor graph optimization with learning-based methods such as feature extraction and loop closure detection.
 featured-home: true

 ---

-PyPose allows for combining geometry-based methods such as bundle adjustments and factor graph optimization with learning-based methods such as feature extraction and loop closure detection.